CPR Volunteer

 When liaising with potential groups, we would ask you to please be mindful of not making the phone calls either too early in the day or too late in the evening.

-• Confident in public speaking and delivering training.
+• Confident in public speaking.

 What’s in it for you?